Q. What advice do you have for a customer looking to hire a provider like you?

 when an individual is under hypnosis, various parts of the brain become activated or "light up" in the pictures.

-The process has been activated, we just need to know more about how it works.
+We know the process has been activated, but we just need to know more about how

 Q. If you were advising someone who wanted to get into your profession, what would you suggest?